Content

 7. Any arbitrary action in the procurement process.

-3. The non-Federal entity must have written procedures for procurement transactions.
+4. The recipient or subrecipient must have written procedures for procurement transactions.
 These procedures must ensure that all solicitations:

-1. Incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured.
-Such description must not, in competitive procurements, contain features which unduly restrict competition.
-The description may include a statement of the qualitative nature of the material, product or service to be procured and, when necessary, must set forth those minimum essential characteristics and standards to which it must conform if it is to satisfy its intended use.
+2. Incorporate a clear and accurate description of the technical requirements for the property, equipment, or service being procured.
+The description may include a statement of the qualitative nature of the property, equipment, or service to be procured.
+When necessary, the description must provide minimum essential characteristics and standards to which the property, equipment, or service must conform.
 Detailed product specifications should be avoided if at all possible.
-When it is impractical or uneconomical to make a clear and accurate description of the technical requirements, a "brand name or equivalent" description may be used as a means to define the performance or other salient requirements of procurement.
-The specific features of the named brand which must be met by offers must be clearly stated; and
+When it is impractical or uneconomical to clearly and accurately describe the technical requirements, a “brand name or equivalent" description of features may be used to provide procurement requirements.
+The specific features of the named brand must be clearly stated; and

-2. Identify all requirements which the offerors must fulfill and all other factors to be used in evaluating bids or proposals.
+3. Identify any additional requirements which the offerors must fulfill and all other factors that will be used in evaluating bids or proposals.

-4. The non-Federal entity must ensure that all prequalified lists of persons, firms, or products which are used in acquiring goods and services are current and include enough qualified sources to ensure maximum open and free competition.
-Also, the non-Federal entity must not preclude potential bidders from qualifying during the solicitation period.
+5. The recipient or subrecipient must ensure that all prequalified lists of persons, firms, or products used in procurement transactions are current and include enough qualified sources to ensure maximum open competition.
+When establishing or amending prequalified lists, the recipient or subrecipient must consider objective factors that evaluate price and cost to maximize competition.
+The recipient or subrecipient must not preclude potential bidders from qualifying during the solicitation period.

 Emergency Procurement Guidance